hasura/pacha/README.md

 ### Prerequisites

-- Atleast Python version 3.12
+- Python version 3.12 or later
+- Docker Compose version 2.22.0 or later
 - Access to OpenAI or Anthropic.
-- A postgres database you want to try Pacha out on.
+- A datasource available in [Hasura Connector Hub](https://hasura.io/connectors)

 ### Install Python Dependencies